 The oraganisation is funded by the Mental Health Project, a Norwegian NGO dedicated to training and support to health professionals working within the field of human rights violations, conflict and health.
 Their generous financial contribution has made this organisation possible.
 The development of the training manual, “Mental Health and Gender Based Violence” is funded by the Norwegian Ministry of Foreign Affairs and Bonheur ASA.

-Responsible for the daily work of HHRI are Nora Sveaass, Elisabeth Ng Langdal and Mónica Orjuela and the board.
-In addition an informal group of international professionals is available to ensure that the material selected and presented has a good professional and ethical standard and may be relevant for the work in question.
-HHRI has also established a group of highly qualified professionals for the development and implementation of the its GBV Manual.
-Over the years many have contributed to this web site, in particular the council of ISHHR, Sigurd Kraft Gulbrandsen, Magnar Naustdalslid, Caroline Garcia-Aarsæther, Igor Leon Quilquichicon, Monica Bothner, Engelke Randers, Nina Teran, Maria Elena Alvarez Manilla, Doris Drews, Tabassom Fanaian, Carla Filizola Rodrigues and Carolina Montoya.
+Responsible for the daily work of HHRI are Nora Sveaass, Elisabeth Ng Langdal, Mónica Orjuela, Elin Doeland and the board.
+In addition, an informal group of international professionals is available to ensure that the material selected and presented has a good professional and ethical standard and may be relevant for the work in question.
+HHRI has also established a group of highly qualified professionals for the development and implementation of its GBV Manual.
+Over the years many have contributed to this web site, in particular, the council of ISHHR, Sigurd Kraft Gulbrandsen, Magnar Naustdalslid, Caroline Garcia-Aarsæther, Igor Leon Quilquichicon, Monica Bothner, Engelke Randers, Nina Teran, Maria Elena Alvarez Manilla, Doris Drews, Tabassom Fanaian, Carla Filizola Rodrigues, Carolina Montoya and Silvia Gurrola.

 Elisabeth is a human geographer with focus on health and developing countries, with an intermediate subject in anthropology, she also holds a bachelor’s in media and communication.
 From 2008 -2016 she was the deputy board director for FIAN Norway (Food First Information and Action Network) and has been actively engaged in the organizing committee for the annual Human International Documentary Film Festival held in Oslo.
 In addition to run the resource data-base on the consequences of human rights violations on mental health, she is one of the co-authors of “Mental Health and Gender-Based violence – a training manual”.
 This training manual focuses on mental health and early intervention, with special attention on GBV against women.